arsenetar/dupeguru/help/en/faq.rst

 What is dupeGuru?
 -----------------

 dupeGuru is a tool to find duplicate files on your computer.
-It can scan either filenames or contents.
-The filename scan features a fuzzy matching algorithm that can find duplicate filenames even when they are not exactly the same.

-dupeGuru also comes in two extra flavors: Music Edition and Picture Edition.
-These editions behave like the normal dupeGuru, but has specialized options.

-dupeGuru Music Edition [ME] is made to scan songs.
-It can base its scan on filenames, tags or contents.
-The filename and tag scans feature a fuzzy matching algorithm that can find duplicate filenames or tags even when they are not exactly the same.

-dupeGuru Picture Edition [PE] is made to scan pictures.
-Not only can it find exact matches, but it can also find duplicates among pictures of different kind (PNG, JPG, GIF etc..) and quality.
+It has three operational modes:
+Standard, Music and Picture.
+Each mode has its own specialized preferences.

+Each mode has multiple scan types, such as filename, contents, tags.
+Some scan types feature advanced fuzzy matching algorithm, allowing you to find duplicates that other more rigid duplicate scanners can't.

 What makes it special?
 ----------------------